 - OutSystems allows updating only certain parts of the screen without reloading the whole screen, thus improving the end-user experience.

-- Learn how to create actions to be reused in your logic.
+- Learn how to use built-in emails in your web applications.